-I’ve never been much of a cookie-maker, but this year the kids requested gingerbread cookies after visiting friends and making gingerbread houses.
-Since I was trying to find a way to incorporate molasses and dates (for a shorter labor) into my daily diet, the idea of gingerbread cookies sounded a lot better than taking molasses or dates on their own, so I started experimenting with a grain-free, high-protein, spiced molasses and date gingerbread cookie recipe.
+I’ve never been much of a cookie-maker, but one year the kids requested gingerbread cookies.
+They’d been visiting friends and making gingerbread houses.
+Since I was trying to find a way to incorporate molasses and dates (for a shorter labor) into my daily diet, the idea of gingerbread cookies sounded pretty good.
+So I started experimenting with a grain-free, high-protein, spiced molasses and date gingerbread cookie recipe.

-After several failed attempts, I’m happy with these fragrant and delicious cookies that are free of any refined sweeteners and packed with nutrient-dense ingredients.
+After several failed attempts, I’m happy with these fragrant and delicious cookies.
+They are free of refined sweeteners and packed with nutrient-dense ingredients.
 Not only do they taste delicious, but I don’t mind letting the kids have them (or eating them myself) because of the benefits of their ingredients:

-- Molasses: a great natural source of iron, b-vitamins, magnesium, and copper.
-It has many beneficial properties and is often recommended to help battle anemia, for improved digestion, to reverse gray hair, and as a low-calorie sweetener.
+- Molasses: a great natural source of iron, B-vitamins, magnesium, and copper.
+It has many beneficial properties such as improving digestion, reversing gray hair, and helping battle anemia.

 - Dates: a fruit that is often eaten alone or used as a natural sweetener.
-Said to be anti-inflammatory and are often suggested for heart health, healthy blood pressure, and brain health.
-When I recently found a study about how consuming dates regularly could shorten labor, I decided to give them a try, especially since my past labors have been 24+ hours long.
+They are said to be anti-inflammatory and are often suggested for heart health, healthy blood pressure, and brain health.
+When I found a study about how consuming dates regularly could shorten labor, I decided to give them a try.

 - Almond Flour: high in protein, filling, and nourishing

-- Cinnamon: a little spice with a lot of benefits, cinnamon has immune-boosting and infection-fighting properties, and is often used to help regulate blood sugar and is popular for its delicious taste.
+- Cinnamon: a little spice with a lot of benefits, cinnamon has immune-boosting and infection-fighting properties, and is often used to help regulate blood sugar.
+It also tastes delicious!